Skip to content

 Method Redis Required Usage

-refresh() No Synchronous in-memory-only refresh
+refresh() No Async in-memory-only refresh

 refresh_async() Optional Async refresh with optional Redis cache